PatrickJS/angular-intercom/README.md

 # NPM

 In node.js, angular-intercom will try and require a `intercom` dependency.
-If this fails, it will expect the `intercom` object to exposed via the `global` object
+If this fails, it will expect the `Intercom` object to exposed via the `global` object

 # Intercom.io